Transitioning to digital consent being 'business as usual' (BAU)

 User training: As most existing staff will be familiar with, and already using, Concentric by the time of the BAU transition, the primary training consideration will be subsequent new starters.
 From BAU, this will need to be managed without the project team, who will often have supported training processes during phase 3.
 In most cases, Concentric training at BAU is handled via a combination of an onboarding guide with written and video content (as per pre-BAU) and training alongside other clinical application (e.g. EPR) training during induction.
 Training processes for rotating and permanent staff should be documented and shared with Concentric to aid in responding to direct queries we receive from your users.
 As part of preparations for the transition to BAU, it is advised that the onboarding guide is reviewed and that the responsibility for managing required updates to the guide is defined.
 Train-the-trainer update sessions can be run at the volume and cadence stated in the contract; in some cases, these haven’t been fully utilised during deployment due to project team involvement, meaning that a train-the-trainer session can be run as part of BAU transition.

-Concentric content continues to evolve following the transition to BAU, led by Concentric clinicians in the content team.
-The consideration at transition to BAU is whether any updates are needed for how updates are requested and how – if relevant – updates to the organisation’s patient information library are communicated to the Concentric content team.
+Concentric content continues to evolve following the transition to BAU, led by the Concentric clinical content team.
+A key consideration during this transition is whether any changes are needed to how content update requests are made and, where relevant, how updates to the organisation’s patient information library are communicated to the Concentric content team.

 Integration alerting and communication